orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

     networks:
         ...

-## Reuse External Orion and CrateDB
+### Reuse External Orion and CrateDB

 If you only need to run QuantumLeap to complete your setup, you can simply run

     docker run -d -p 8668:8668 -e "CRATE_HOST=http://your_crate_location" smartsdk/quantumleap

-The environment variable *CRATE_HOST* will tell QuantumLeap where to reach Crate, so you need to provide a reachable hostname where CrateDB is running.
-By default QL will append the port (4200) to the hostname.
+The environment variable `CRATE_HOST` will tell QuantumLeap where to reach *Crate*, so you need to provide a reachable hostname where Crate is running.
+By default QL will append the port `4200` to the hostname.

 For more options see [docker run reference](https://docs.docker.com/engine/reference/run/).